Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-appidentity/README.md

 2. The access token is used as a bearer token to authenticate the user when calling the ASP.NET Web API.

 ![Overview](./ReadmeFiles/topology.png)

-> Looking for previous versions of this code sample?
-Check out the tags on the [releases](../../releases) GitHub page.

 ## How to run this sample